France considers only one vaccine dose for people who had covid

 A one-dose vaccination “might still work if you’re a few years down the line from an infection,” he said.

 At least one other country appears to be looking into single doses.
-Howard Njoo, Canada’s deputy chief public health officer, told reporters last week that the country’s national advisory committee on immunizations is “currently discussing” the question.
+Howard Njoo, Canada’s deputy chief public health officer, told reporters last week that the country’s National Advisory Committee on Immunization is “currently discussing” the question.

 Some researchers cautioned that a one-dose strategy would pose logistical challenges, including the question about how authorities would identify previously infected individuals.